The forces of ratings inflation

 I have presented the possibility that editorial policy could skew ratings.
 On its face, this possibility is neutral.
 If, hypothetically, IMDb really worked to drive business to Amazon Original content through ratings—which I do not believe is the case—they could do it by deflating other providers, just as well as by inflating their own.
 However, there are psychological factors that would drive a cheater to skew high.

 In a 1996 speech, Alan Greenspan coined the term “irrational exuberance”, referring to a stock-market bubble at that time.
 The phrase is now one of many names for an underlying psychological tendency in investors.
 Briefly put, humans are optimistic.
 We are vulnerable to wishful thinking, especially in a social context.
 It feels good to be part of a group that likes the same things and is moving onward and upward.
-As a corollary, the more things that seem to well liked, the more such groups you will belong to.
 Unlike stocks, ratings are free, so ratings skew high.

 On the stock market, irrational exuberance can be self-sustaining.
 A stock can come to resemble a currency, the value of which is a function of collective faith rather than the underlying material (“real”) economy.
 There is a parallel in movie reviews.
 If a strong majority seems to love The Shawshank Redemption (1994), it takes effort to disregard the balance of public opinion.

-Most cultures value people who are exuberant and passionate, associating such people with vivacity.
+Most cultures value people who are exuberant and passionate, associating such people with kindness and vivacity.
 To be generally enthusiastic in this particular way is a signal of genetic fitness and tribal utility.
 To skew high in one’s individual rating on IMDb is a cheap way to send that signal.
-If you skew low, you send the opposite signal and you will be perceived as unkind and gloomy, a “negative ninny” who is not on the team.
+If you skew low, you send the opposite signal and you will be perceived as unkind and gloomy: A pedant, “hater”, “bummer” or “negative ninny” who is not on the team.

-The effects are exaggerated where there is a personal connection.
-You are more likely to say you liked a book if you got it from a friend, or that friend wrote it.
-To skew high feels inoffensive, even when it’s the norm, so cowardice drives up ratings.
+The effects of projecting an inoffensive exuberance are exaggerated where there is a personal connection.
+You are more likely to say you liked a book if you got it from a friend, or that friend wrote it, or even if you just know your friends like it.
+A cowardly form of politeness requires that you voice only compliments and conceal criticism, which can transfer to higher ratings.

-One analyst has speculated that BoardGameGeek is “running out of room” on its scale6 because games have gotten better.
-The baseline can certainly shift.
-IMDb displays near-constant growth in its ratings going back to the invention of cinema.
+Games have gotten better.
+The baseline of the industry has shifted, but old ratings have not.
+As a result, one analyst has speculated that BGG is “running out of room” on its scale6.
+IMDb similarly displays near-constant growth in its ratings going back to the invention of cinema.
 That growth may come from an escalating exuberance, aided by ratings being determined nearer the height of release hype since the launch of IMDb, but it can also come from real improvements, including better technology and technique in production and presentation, as in board games and video games.

 The exhaustion of quality with experience